 Appreciate what you have.
 This is where want vs. need comes in.
 We buy a lot of things we want but don't need.
 You WANT a new couch when your current one is only two years old, and you want a different bedspread when your current one is still in perfect shape.
 You NEED to buy new clothes when you son hits a growth spurt.
 You NEED to buy food, just not the chocolate brownies at the bakery.
 Appreciate what you have and cut down on the want buying.

 Save a dollar.
 Every time you spend a dollar put back a dollar to save.
 This will prepare you in case the worst happens.
 While not always the easiest thing to do I have a few tricks up my sleeve for saving money.
-For one I use Digit to save money without thinking about it automatically.
-I also save every $5 bill I get which adds up fast.
+For one, I save every $5 bill I get which adds up fast.

 Spend time with people.
 Instead of going out and spending money, have game nights and spend time with friends and family.
 Campfires, backyard campouts and afternoons at the park are much cheaper than an expensive night out.

 Buy your food in bulk.
 Buying food in bulk ensures you don’t run out.
 This is especially true when saving money on meat.
 At non-bulk prices, I can get boneless skinless chicken breasts for $1.99 a pound on sale.
 At bulk prices, I can get it as low as $1.39 a lb.
 That's a savings of about around $3 per 40lbs.
 I recommend Zaycon Fresh Foods for bulk meat purchases.